anamabo/waddenAI/README.md

 ## Prediction of the suspended particle matter in the Wadden Sea using machine learning and remote sensing

-For the folks who don't know where the Wadden Sea is, it is located in the noth-west part of the Netherlands, as sown in the figure of below:
+For the folks who don't know where the Wadden Sea is, it is located in the noth-west part of the Netherlands, as shown in the figure of below:

 ![alt text](https://github.com/anamabo/waddenAI/blob/master/plots/wadden.PNG)